Many people have trouble paying their debts. These simple suggestions will help you stay out of financial hot water.

 1. Create a realistic budget and stick to it.

-This means periodically checking your budget against your actual spending patterns and readjusting your figures and spending habits accordingly.
-(Learn how to make a budget.)
+Periodically check your budget against your actual spending patterns and readjust your figures and spending habits accordingly.

 2. Don't impulse buy.

 When you see something you hadn't planned to buy and don't actually need, don't purchase it on the spot.
 Go home and think it over.
 It's less likely you'll return buy it after having had a chance to think it over.

 3. Don't buy something just because it's on sale.

 Buying a $500 item on sale for $400 isn't a $100 savings if you didn't need the item to begin with.
 It's spending $400 unnecessarily.
 And it might not have been a real sale—some stores mark items down almost immediately to make people think they're getting a bargain.

 4. Get medical insurance if at all possible.